joepope44/beautiful-jekyll/_drafts/2018-07-14-web_pdf_scraping_project.md

 - Incomplete
 - Data from pdfs is captured in string format, but still needs to be parsed further.
 I estimate another 5-10 hours for all data fields.
 - Failed to handle character encoding issues with Reps names.
 Accents on 'é', for instance, are not working correctly and this causes the query to fail.
+- I included some code to email the results to my email address.
+This will need to be updated for the proper addresses and ported to the Senate code as well.